This tutorial should take approximately 20-30 minutes to complete.

 Using the Notecard Simulator allocates a new, cloud-based virtual Notecard, and allows you to send requests to the virtual Notecard directly in your web browser.

-Using the simulator requires an account on the Notecard's backing cloud service, Notehub, so let's next look at how to set that up.
+To use the simulator you must have an account on the Notecard's backing cloud service, Notehub.

-Notehub is a secure proxy cloud service that communicates with the Notecard, provides tooling for managing fleets of devices, allows you to perform over-the-air Notecard firmware updates, and makes it easy for you to securely route data to your own cloud applications or services.
+Notehub is a secure proxy cloud service that communicates with the Notecard, provides tooling for managing fleets of devices, allows you to perform over-the-air Notecard and host MCU firmware updates, and makes it easy for you to route data to your own cloud applications.

-In this section, you’ll start simple by setting up a Notehub Project and creating your first ProductUID.
-A ProductUID is the unique identifier you will use to associate a Notecard to a Notehub Project, and ensure that data from the Notecard ends up in the right location.
+In this section, you'll set up a Notehub Project and create your first ProductUID.
+A ProductUID is the unique identifier you will use to associate a Notecard with a Notehub Project, and ensure that data from the Notecard ends up in the right location.

 Create a Notehub Account